-- 5 Attach the other end of the HRS to the finger cuff.
-See 4 in figure 11-4 - 6 Touch the start monitoring icon monitoring.

-on the navigation bar or on setup help screen to begin

-7 Touch the stop monitoring icon on the navigation bar to end monitoring at any time.
+- 3 Attach the other end of the HRS to the finger cuff.
+See 3 in figure 11-4 - 4 Touch the start monitoring icon on the navigation bar or on setup help screen to begin monitoring. - 5 Touch the stop monitoring icon on the navigation bar to end monitoring at any time. - 6 If ClearSight non-invasive blood pressure measurements vary from a reference measurement, assess the integrity of the HRS by performing an HRS calibration.
+An HRS calibration must be performed as part of the troubleshooting process.
+See Calibrate the Heart Reference Sensor on page 207.

-Accuracy of ClearSight Blood Pressure Measurements 11.2.5
+11.2.5 Accuracy of ClearSight Blood Pressure Measurements